cpjobling/eg-150-textbook/_sources/freq_resp/bode_plots.md

 +++ {"slideshow": {"slide_type": "slide"}}

-### Demo: Using the interactive Bode analysis tool provided by MATLAB
+### Demo 1: Using the interactive Bode analysis tool provided by MATLAB

 This has to be done in MATLAB for desktop or MATLAB online.